AJONPLLC/ajonp-content/lessons/18-rxfire-svelte.md

 # Lesson

 ## Example
-In the example below it shows a quick preview of how the final React application will work.
+In the example below it shows a quick preview osf how the final React application will work.
 As you can see there are essentiall 4 steps that will occur.

 1. Sign In
 1. Add Cat Fact